tzrikka/revchat/docs/workflows/bitbucket.md

 ### PR Merged

 - If the PR doesn't have a Slack channel - abort (ignore this event)
-- Wait 5 seconds (to handle other asynchronous events, e.g. a PR closure comment)
+- Wait a few seconds (to handle other asynchronous events, e.g. a PR closure comment)
 - Clean up all of RevChat's data for this PR
 - Mention the user and the specific action in a Slack message
 - Archive the Slack channel